shivarya/epicsearch/README.md

 **Configuration**
 Hosts, default_index, and batch sizes can be set in config.json

-This module is being build with <3 while making epicbeat.epictions.com
+This module is being built with <3 while making epicbeat.epictions.com

 Things to do next
 A. Better documentation